silvacms/documentation/source/silva/buildout/extending.rst

 .. code-block:: buildout

    [buildout]
-   extends = profile/development.cfg
+   extends = profiles/development.cfg

-If the path to include is not absolute, the relative position is interpreted from the directory containing the file use the option ``extends`` (i.e. a file located in a directory called ``profiles`` using ``extends`` with the filename ``base.cfg`` will open the file ``profiles/base.cfg``).
-Remote HTTP URLs also do work as include path.
+If the path is not absolute, the relative position is interpreted from the directory containing the file that use the option ``extends`` (i.e. a file located in a directory called ``profiles`` using ``extends`` with the filename ``base.cfg`` will open the file ``profiles/base.cfg``).
+Remote HTTP URLs are also valid include path.

-This feature is used to implement Buildout profiles : different typical default configuration provided with Silva.
-Example of profiles can be a configuration for production, one for development with more development tools and debug mode activated, a configuration to test some generic extension.
+This feature is used to implement Buildout profiles : several typical configurations provided with Silva.
+An example the use of profiles can be a configuration for production, one for development with more development tools and debug mode activated, a configuration to test some generic extension.

-Using this feature, you can create your own buildout configuration file that extends one of Silva.
-Like this, you can add or override options defined in the configuration you extends:
+Using this feature, you can create your own buildout configuration file that extends one of Silva's.
+This way, you can add or override options defined in the configuration you extends:

 .. code-block:: buildout